 - Competitors and models must be at least 16 years old.

-- Competitors must specify the competition division they are entering when the registration form is filled out.
+- Competitors must specify the competition division they are entering at the time of registration.

 - Once a competitor has registered they cannot change divisions.

 - Competitors must enter the highest division they qualify for.